 At one point or another, you have probably entered the cinemas and dreamt of bringing that wide-screen and surround sound system combo inside the comforts of your own home.
 In this age and time where movies from the big screen can be easily found in Blu-ray format the following month, chances are, you have contemplated a home theatre system at least once.

-Of course, there is always an option to hire a professional home theatre designer to get things going real quick.
+Of course, there is always an option to hire a professional home theatre designer to get things going real quick, especially if you want a top quality cinema experience.
 But there are some who prefer to do things their own way and opt for a DIY approach.
 There is an appeal to doing things on your own and there are times when a DIY approach comes out so much better than hiring someone to do it for you.

 If you are among those homeowners who would like to try out the DIY home theatre installation route, here are a few things to take note of: